arduino/docs-content/content/learn/02.microcontrollers/05.5v-3v3/5v-3v3-guide.md

 Most electronic devices, when designed, tends to choose between 5.0V or 3.3V that will feed voltage to its designed system.
 Voltage design selection can be usually either due to its convenience of availability of the power source, or the need of power efficiency that the system itself has as a requirement.

 Although, 5.0V and 3.3V, in numerical difference, it has only 1.7V of difference.
-However, this voltage difference alone is sufficient enough to provide major power difference in eletronic system device.
+However, this voltage difference alone is sufficient enough to provide major power difference in electronic system device.
 In this guide, we will show you about why 3.3V is the modern standard voltage level, and general tips when designing and handling these voltage levels.

 ## 3.3V, the Standard Voltage Level

 So, why is the **3.3V** level a standard voltage level?
 There are several reasons that contributes for standardizing 3.3V level as a standard, and in world of electronics, as it is in engineering, we are in constant search for much more efficient and performant yet density-low package devices or machines.

 The industry is always moving forward, and in electronics, the transistors have reduced in its size than previous years and due to its reduced size, voltage threshold also follows the trend by going lower.
-The industry continuosly is working to develop faster electronic devices, and one general way to achieve this is to lower the applied voltage level.
+The industry continuously is working to develop faster electronic devices, and one general way to achieve this is to lower the applied voltage level.
 Lowering applied voltage level implies much faster logic level changes.
 Power usage is a concerning topic if we discuss about power efficiency, and lower voltage levels will help us achieve this goal.

 In the end, the industry has moved from 5V TTL by achieving lower optimal voltage level due to chip development improvement and introduction of CMOS (Complementary Metal-Oxide Semiconductor).
-Also, it is always better to have a clear working standard which ensures compatbility of device development and operation.
+Also, it is always better to have a clear working standard which ensures compatibility of device development and operation.
 To manage this standard, **JEDEC Standard** made **JESD8 standard** which defines 3.3V level as the standard voltage level.

 ***For more in-depth information about current microelectronic standards, please look into [JEDEC](https://www.jedec.org/)***